Special Educational Needs

 4 The name and contact details of the SEN Co-ordinator

-The SENCO at Goodnestone and Nonington is Kate Spatig, who is a qualified teacher and is undertaking the National Award for SEN Co-ordination and also has the following qualifications and training BA Hons in Primary Education, Level 2 British Sign Language, Level 1+2 Makaton, Intensive Interaction, TEACCH provision training, Pro-act SCIP, supporting Communication and Interaction, Understanding ASC, Eating and Drinking, Early Trauma, Coaching, Leading a Team, Letters and Sounds, Literacy Co-ordinator training, Well-Being in Education, Phonics Screening, Attachment Training, Sensory Integration training, Child Protection, DSL training.
+The SENCO at Nonington is Christopher Bryant, who is a qualified teacher and is undertaking the National Award for SEN Co-ordination and also has the following qualifications and training BA Hons in Primary Education, Level 2 British Sign Language, Level 1+2 Makaton, Intensive Interaction, TEACCH provision training, Pro-act SCIP, supporting Communication and Interaction, Understanding ASC, Eating and Drinking, Early Trauma, Coaching, Leading a Team, Letters and Sounds, Literacy Co-ordinator training, Well-Being in Education, Phonics Screening, Attachment Training, Sensory Integration training, Child Protection, DSL training.

 Christopher Bryant is available on 01304 840348 (Nonington) or cbryant@nonington.kent.sch.uk – on-site working days for the SENCo are everyday.